gpuweb/gpuweb/design/ShaderLanguageFAQ.md

 At this time, we expect at least three essentially independent implementations of WGSL ingestion as part of browser support for WebGPU.
-Independent implementation serves as an important check on the quality of the WGSL and WebGPU specifications.
+We expect the existence of these independent implementations to lead to a community and culture of competition and innovation, rather than stagnation.

 ## What about my existing shaders, compilers, and other tooling?